besure94/library-solution/README.md

 //  Will need a one-to-many relationship between a book and copies (create a Copies model/table)

 // Will need a checkouts table that joins Patron and Copies.

+Changes:

+// Allow patron to check out a book only if there is more than one copy.
+    * add checkout date and due date property to checkout model
+    * change checkout table to join patrons and books and design it to interact with copies.